-During 2021 and 2020, contributions from certain officers, members of the Board and entities with common board members totaled approximately \$600,000 in 2021 and \$135,000 in 2020.
-Undiscounted pledges and contributions receivable from such related parties were approximately \$50,000 as of December 31, 2020.
+During 2022 and 2021, contributions from certain officers, members of the Board and entities with common board members totaled approximately \$17,000 in 2022 and \$600,000 in 2021.

-During 2021 and 2020, MCA utilized customary banking services, such as depository and lending activities, from local banking institutions where certain directors and officers are also directors and shareholders of such banking institution.
-Loans totaling approximately \$3.4 million in 2021 and \$1 million in 2020 to such banking institutions are outstanding as more fully described in Note 8 and included in the Consolidated Statements of Financial Condition.
-Interest expense totaling \$70,000 in 2021 and \$30,000 in 2020 are included in the Consolidated Statements of Activities.
+During 2022 and 2021, MCA utilized customary banking services, such as depository and lending activities, from a local banking institution where certain directors and officers are also directors and shareholders of such banking institution.
+Loans totaling approximately \$1.0 million in 2022 and \$1.2 million in 2021 to such banking institution are outstanding as more fully described in Note 8 and included in the Consolidated Statements of Financial Condition.
+Interest expense totaling \$50,000 in 2022 and \$40,000 in 2021 are included in the Consolidated Statements of Activities.